xianglesong/learning-java-bible/README.md

 		1. [Jira](https://www.atlassian.com/software/jira)
 	1. 其他
 		1. [Postman](https://www.getpostman.com/) API访问工具。(Postman Makes API Development Simple.)
-	1. [wiki]
+	1. Wiki
-	1. [shadowsocks]
+	1. Shadowsocks
-	1. confluence
+	1. Atlassian
-	1. cloujure
+		1. [Confluence](https://www.atlassian.com/software/confluence) Confluence is content collaboration software that changes how modern teams work.
-	1. sonar
+	1. [Clojure](https://www.clojure.org) Clojure is a dynamic environment you can interact with.
+Almost all of the language constructs are reified, and thus can be examined and changed.
-		1. sonarcube
+	1. [SonarCube](https://www.sonarqube.org) The leading product for continuous code quality.

 1. ### Java 库和框架等介绍
 	1. Java常用库